-Text published by Ivan Katchanovski on Academia.edu.
-A German-language version of this interview is published in Telepolis, Feb 20, 2017.
+Text published by Ivan Katchanovski on Academia.edu, from the original interview published in German in Telepolis, Feb 20, 2017.

 Telepolis: Are there new insights about the identity of the murderers?